Community Engagement & Communications

 Growing up on a farm in northwest Saskatchewan, Michele is excited about Saskatchewan’s journey to better coordinate health services across the province and is passionate about supporting patient-first health care delivery.

-Patty Martin, Executive Director, Communications Services
+Vacant, Executive Director, Communications Services